suddutt1/chaincodeessentials/README.md

 Hyperledger Fabric Chain code essentials.

-InvokerIdentity.go : Refer to the readTransaction method for reading the creator ( invoker) signature details
+InvokersIdentity.go : Refer to the readTransaction method for reading the creator ( invoker) signature details.
+This may be utilize the invoker and take appropriate actions in the chain code.